 It doesn’t have to be radical.
 Invest in yourself, make time for conversations with loved ones, read a book, or even go for a walk.
+I make time for things like podcasting, writing and making music – and that makes a huge difference.
 If you spend a lot of time at your desk, schedule regular breaks to get away from the screen, or voice-only calls so that you can take them while out walking.
 Be intentional about your self-care by giving yourself the gift of being organised.
 Look for platforms and tools that can help you keep to a schedule or even consider hiring a virtual assistant.
 However you choose to do it, taking care of yourself is an investment in your business and your quality of life.

 5. Diversify your wellbeing portfolio